wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 What I came up with was a hand rolled CSS framework (using Sass mixins from [Bootstrap v4](https://github.com/twbs/bootstrap/tree/v4-dev)) which allowed me to build a page with very minimal markup.
 The results were promising:

+ * A 7KB HTML document containing all the core content and styles -- 80% smaller than the current 36KB core experience.
+ * 2 HTTP requests totalling 27KB -- 73 fewer requests and 90% fewer bytes.
  * A fully responsive page which works at all device widths.
- * A 7KB HTML document containing all the core content and styles -- 80% smaller than the current 36KB core experience.
- * 2 HTTP requests totalling 58KB -- 73 fewer requests and 80% fewer bytes.
+ * Responsive images for browsers which support `srcset`.
  * 100ms first paint time -- 150ms faster (60%) than the current core experience.
  * 460ms first paint time -- 440ms faster (50%).
  * A much smaller CPU profile.